Ray Noble: Career in the United States

 Noble and his orchestra appeared in the 1937 film A Damsel in Distress with Fred Astaire, Joan Fontaine, George Burns and Gracie Allen.
 Noble played a somewhat "dense" character who was in love with Gracie Allen.
-Al Bowlly returned to England in 1938 but Noble continued to lead bands in America, moving into an acting career portraying a stereotypical upper-class English idiot.
+Bowlly returned to England in January 1937, but Noble continued to lead bands in America, moving into an acting career, often portraying a stereotypical upper-class English character.

-Ray Noble played the piano but seldom did so with his orchestra.
-In a movie short from the 1940s featuring Ray Noble and Buddy Clark (one of his most popular band singers), Ray Noble is asked by the announcer to play one of his most popular hits.
+Noble played the piano, but seldom did so with his orchestra.
+In a movie short from the 1940s featuring Ray Noble and Buddy Clark (one of his most popular band singers), Noble is asked by the announcer to play one of his most popular hits.
 He sits down at the piano and plays "Goodnight, Sweetheart".

-Ray Noble provided music for many radio shows such as The Chase and Sanborn Hour, The Charlie McCarthy Show, Burns and Allen and On Stage with Cathy and Elliott Lewis and also guest-appeared in some of their films.
+Noble provided music for many radio shows such as The Chase and Sanborn Hour, The Charlie McCarthy Show, Burns and Allen and On Stage with Cathy and Elliott Lewis and also guest-appeared in some of their films.
 He worked with Bergen for nearly fifteen years, playing the foil to McCarthy and the slow-witted Mortimer Snerd, and his orchestra appeared with Edgar Bergen in the 1942 film Here We Go Again.
 He also provided the orchestration for the 1942 Lou Gehrig biopic The Pride of the Yankees starring Gary Cooper.
 Noble's last major successes as a bandleader came with Buddy Clark in the late 1940s.

 Retirement

-The ventriloquist TV show ended in the mid-1950s, and Noble retired to Santa Barbara, California.
-In the late 1960s Noble relocated to Jersey in the Channel Islands.
-In March 1978 he flew to London for treatment of cancer, and later died of the disease at a London hospital.
+Edgar Bergen's ventriloquist TV show ended in the mid-1950s, and Noble retired to Santa Barbara, California.
+In the late 1960s, Noble relocated to Jersey in the Channel Islands.
+In March 1978, he flew to London for treatment of cancer, and later died of the disease at a London hospital.

 Specialist dance band radio stations continue to play his records.
-Ray Noble has also featured regularly on the Manx Radio programme Sweet & Swing, presented by Howard Caine.
+Noble has also featured regularly on the Manx Radio programme Sweet & Swing, presented by Howard Caine.